Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Data

-My focus on the three bottom levels of achievement is aligned to the observed adverse long-term learning trajectory of the region where, for example, the rate of low-performers in math among the poorest students either increased or remained unchanged across all countries since 2012 (\citealp{arias24a,arias24b}).
-As said above, I use two binary educational outcomes (or dependent variables) among the low performance group which are cardinally defined towards those students achieving the least: level 0 (=1) versus level 1 (=0), and level 1 (=1) versus level 2 (=0).
-As shown in Table \ref{table1}, these two comparisons$/$samples capture most of the LAC students.
-For instance, levels 0 to 2 (first three rows of Table \ref{table1}) account for 89.5\% (math), 77.5\% (reading) and 80.9\% (science) of the total students.
+The paper's focus on the three bottom levels of achievement is aligned to the adverse long-term learning trajectory of the region where, for example, the rate of low-performers in math among the poorest students either increased or remained unchanged across all countries since 2012 (\citealp{arias24a,arias24b}).
+As earlier mentioned, we use two binary educational outcomes (or dependent variables) among the low performance groups: level 0 (=1) versus level 1 (=0), and level 1 (=1) versus level 2 (=0).
+As shown in Table \ref{table1}, these two samples capture most of the LAC students.
+For instance, levels 0 to 2 (first three rows of Table \ref{table1}) account for 89.5\% (math), 77.5\% (reading) and 80.9\% (science) of total students.

-Regarding data processing, rather than analysing low achievement drivers for specific subjects as in other PISA empirical ML studies (see: \citealp{gomez24,huang24}, and the systematic review: \citealp{wang23}), I follow a subject-aggregated definition of dependent variables --for instance, $y_{\text{level 0,level1}}$ = 1 if a student falls into level 0 for math, reading and science and equals to 0 if a student falls into level 1 for the three subjects.
-This leads to rates for the first educational outcome (levels 0 versus 1) of 65.3\% and for the second educational outcome (level 1 versus level 2) of 59.3\% (Panel B of Table \ref{table1}).
-I constructed two datasets for each educational outcome to be analysed separately: a dataset with student$/$family variables and a dataset with school variables.
-Besides, after selecting leading covariates with lower missing rates, I eliminated records with missing values (e.g., $\approx$ 3\% in the student$/$family and school datasets).\footnote{As it can be seen in the Appendix C (Tables \ref{tableC1} and \ref{tableC2}) which contains a detailed account of source variables, most of them are either of a binary or discrete types, with continuous variables constructed as indices grouping similar questions (e.g., family support for education, teacher support on wellbeing, school autonomy, etc.).} Full details on covariates construction and definitions are shown in Appendix C (Tables \ref{tableC1} and \ref{tableC2}).
+Regarding data processing, rather than analysing low achievement drivers for specific subjects as in other PISA empirical ML studies (see: \citealp{gomez24,huang24}, and the systematic review: \citealp{wang23}), the paper follows a subject-aggregated definition of dependent variables\textendash for instance, $y_{\text{level 0,level1}}$ = 1 if a student falls into level 0 for math, reading and science, and equals to 0 if a student falls into level 1 for the three subjects.
+This leads to rates for the first educational outcome (level 0 versus level 1) of 65.3\% and for the second educational outcome (level 1 versus level 2) of 59.3\% (Panel B of Table \ref{table1}).
+We construct two datasets for each educational outcome to be analysed separately: a dataset with student$/$family variables and a dataset with school variables.
+Besides, after selecting leading covariates with lower missing rates, we eliminate records with missing values (e.g., $\approx$ 3\% in the student$/$family and school datasets).\footnote{As it can be seen in the Appendix B (Tables \ref{tableB1} and \ref{tableB2}) which contains a detailed account of source variables, most of them are either of a binary or discrete types, with continuous variables constructed as indices grouping similar questions (e.g., family support for education, teacher support on wellbeing, school autonomy, etc.).} Full details on covariates' construction and definitions are shown in the Appendix (Tables \ref{tableC1} and \ref{tableC2}).